 Little Santa Anita Canyon: The woodsy mountain town for nature lovers

 The cobblestone-lined brook and cabinlike houses make this leafy enclave feel like the sort of folksy mountain outpost you’d expect to find far from Los Angeles.
 But you’re still squarely within county limits in this Sierria Madre neighborhood—in fact, you’re barely 10 minutes north of Arcadia’s cluster of dumpling and dim-sum joints.

 The community in the foothills of the San Gabriel Mountains serves as a launching point for the Mt.
-Wilson Trail, a grueling, seven-mile climb to the summit of one of the tallest peaks in the area.
+Wilson Trail, a grueling six-mile climb to the summit of one of the tallest peaks in the area—but if you don't feel like walking, this one is usually open to horseback riding, too.
 Look for the trailhead just past Lizzie’s Trail Inn, a charming 1890s pit stop turned museum.